SMosegaard/cds-vis/assignments/assignment-2/README.md

 - Evaluates the trained classifier on new, unseen test data
 - Generates a classification report and saves it for further analysis
 - Plots the loss curve during training of the NN classifier to visualize model performance
-- Optionally, conduct permutation tests to assess the significance of the classifiers' performance.
+- Optionally, conducts permutation tests to assess the significance of the classifiers' performance.

-To gain a better understanding of the code, all functions in the 'XX_classifier.py' scripts have short descriptions.
+To gain a better understanding of the code, all functions in the ```XX_classifier.py``` scripts have short descriptions.

 ## Data source